openstack/ironic/doc/source/admin/drivers/ilo.rst

 Node Deployment Customization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The hardware type ``ilo`` and ``ilo5`` supports customization of node deployment via deploy templates, see :ref:`node-deployment-deploy-steps`
+The hardware type ``ilo`` and ``ilo5`` supports customization of node deployment via deploy templates, see :doc:`/admin/node-deployment`.

 The supported deploy steps are: